nwdigitalradio/Winlink4Linux/PITCHME.md

 * Power supply or battery with trickle charger

-* Ethernet or WiFi connection
+* Ethernet or WiFi connection to the Internet
+  * RMS Gateway only

 #VSLIDE